Stone-Monkey1/sokal-qa-application/README.md

 1. cd back into the main file.
 This is important because accidentally doing git stuff within the backend or frontend file can lead to having nested repositories and it's complicated, and I don't want to figure out how to fix it :D
 2. Please make sure you're in the website-playwright-qa file in the terminal before continuing.
+3. If you're adding a new test you will need to add the files you changed which should look something like this: "git add backend/tests/newTest.js backend/server.js frontend/src/components/QAForm.vue"
+4. Once you've added the files you changed you're ready to commit "git commit -m "Added new test for XYZ and updated UI selection".
-3. We first need to make sure you have the most updated version of the repository, in case someone made an update while you were working on yours.
-To do that run "git pull origin main"
+5. Before we push we first need to make sure you have the most updated version of the repository, in case someone made an update while you were working on yours.
+To do that run "git pull origin main --rebase".
+If no one else has pushed changes, Git will say "Already up to date".
+If someone has pushed changes, Git will reapply their work on top of the latest commit.
-4. If there are discrepancies github will ask if you want to merge them manually, you can probably do that since the changes SHOULDN'T me many.
+6. If there are discrepancies github will ask if you want to merge them manually, you can probably do that since the changes SHOULDN'T me many.
 Since we'll only be in a few files :D :D :D
-5. Run "git status" this will show you the current changes that exist in the local repository.
-6. After you've taken a look at the differences, run "git add backend/tests/yourNewTestName.js etc." make sure you add just the files you made/altered.
-If you're adding a new test it will at least look like this: "git add backend/tests/newTest.js backend/server.js frontend/src/components/QAForm.vue"
-7. Once you'd added the files you changed you're ready to commit "git commit -m "Added new test for XYZ and updated UI selection"
+7. Once you've made the manual changes you'll need to mark the changes resolved by running "git add backend/server.js" or whichever file it was that had discrepancies.
+Then, move on with the rebase "git rebase --continue".
+Then you'll do the same process for the next file.
+8. Run "git push origin main"
-8. Hopefully it's that smooth
+9. Hopefully it's that smooth

+IGNORE ALL FILES NOT REFERENCED IN THIS README UNLESS YOU TALK TO ALEC FIRST